Evolving Agents: Interactive Simulation of Dynamic and Diverse Human Personalities: OBJECTIVE DATA VERIFICATION

 where $n$ is the number of days, we assess the overall personality change activity$\Delta_{\text{overall}}$ for each person using the following formula:

-The Big Five personality change states of Isabella, Benjamin and Sophia, who have different initial personality settings, over seven days are shown below
+The Big Five personality change states of Isabella, Benjamin, and Sophia, who have different initial personality settings over seven days, are shown below

-We can see that the Agents in the ablated group show no change in their personality assessment results over the seven days, with an average personality difference of 0 between every two days for all three Agents.
-In contrast, Agents in the Full Architecture clearly exhibit active personality change states.
+We can see that the Agents in the ablated group show no change in their personality assessment results over the seven days, with an average personality difference of zero every two days for all three Agents.
+In contrast, Agents in the Full Architecture exhibit active personality change states.
 For Benjamin, the $\Delta_{\text{overall}}$ is 4.37; for Isabella, it is 6.52; and for Sophia, it is 6.77.
 This data supports our claim to a great extent that the Evolving Agents can lead to personality evolution in Agents during the simulation process.

-From the trends in changes across various dimensions, we also discover that Agents with different personality exhibit distinct pattern of personality evolution.
-For example, Benjamin, an introverted and stable computer science student, is slowly adjusting his personality towards his target.
-In contrast, Sophia, a more creative and active writer, experiences rapid changes in both neuroticism and extraversion dimensions, which intuitively aligns with our understanding of their individual personalities.
+From the trends in changes across various dimensions, we also discover that Agents with different personalities exhibit distinct patterns of personality evolution.
+For example, Benjamin, an introverted and stable computer science student, is slowly adjusting his personality toward his target.
+In contrast, Sophia, a more creative and active writer, experiences rapid changes in neuroticism and extraversion, which intuitively aligns with our understanding of their individual personalities.

-However, while displaying divergent changes, the three individuals also show certain similar development directions.
-Overall, all three have shown a decrease in neuroticism, which might be due to the positive bias in the content of large language models, making it easier for agents to evolve towards more self-consistent and peaceful personality directions.
+However, while displaying divergent changes, the three individuals also show similar development directions.
+Overall, all three have shown a decrease in neuroticism, possibly due to the positive bias in the content of large language models.
+This makes it easier for agents to evolve towards more self-consistent and peaceful personality directions.